mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 ### In this article, you will learn how to

 * Gather and save the bot states: conversation and user
-* Upgrade simple bot into dialog bot
+* Upgrade simple bot into Dialog bot
-* Maintain sequential flow of dialogs
+* Maintain sequential flow of Dialogs

 ### Required Tools